nd1012/wan24-Crypto/README.md

 random bytes are random for each session and never stored as communicated between the peers.

+**CAUTION**: PAKE doesn't support counter algorithms!
+For working with PQ counter algorithms, you'll have to combine two PAKE with different options by yourself.

 **NOTE**: For PAKE both peers need to use the same KDF and MAC options.
 If the algorithm is going to be changed, a new signup has to be performed.
 In case a peer changes its authentication (identifier or key), a new signup operation